-- Risk of re-introduction of malaria from neighbouring countries. - There is a need to strengthen cross border collaboration with neighbouring countries. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.
+- Risk of re-introduction of malaria from neighbouring countries. - There is a need to strengthen cross border collaboration with neighbouring countries. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and Neglected Tropical Diseases.

-Previous Kev Recommended Action
+Previous Key Recommended Action

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 South Africa has sufficient stocks of RDTs and ACTs for the diagnosis and treatment of malaria in health facilities.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and IRS are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 During the initial lockdown there was a general reluctance to visit health facilities impacting on malaria case management and reporting of malaria cases.
+South Africa has sufficient stocks of RDTs and ACTs for the diagnosis and treatment of malaria in health facilities.
 The necessary precautions including the provision of PPEs for health workers, including for vector control operators, are available for use against COVID-19.
-Additionally, all the insecticides (DDT and Deltamethrin) needed for IRS have been received and spraying has started in all the three provinces in time.
-Vector Control Ensure the IRS commodities are procured in time for the 2020 IRS campaigns Q3 2020 DDT was received by the second week of September and with Deltamethrin and PPEs available, IRS campaigns have started in all the three provinces
+Additional funding to cater for increased expenditure during COVID- 19 was made available through the National Disaster Funds and Conditional grants in addition to regular malaria allocations for provinces IRS was completed on time.